xinningsu/laravel-raw-sql/README.md

 ```

-As this package using laravel [Package Discovery](https://laravel.com/docs/8.x/packages#package-discovery) to discover `Sulao\RawSql\RawSqlServiceProvider::class`, so there's no need to do anything else, please use it directly.
+As this package using laravel [Package Discovery](https://laravel.com/docs/8.x/packages#package-discovery) to discover `Sulao\RawSql\ServiceProvider::class`, so there's no need to do anything else, please use it directly.